ywebbvar/functional_mediation/README.md

-Applying Functional Mediation
+Functional Mediation Analysis
 ====================

-Code for applying functional mediation.
+This is the repo for the *retazos* of the 'fmed' R package (under construction).

-Cite as: Lindquist, M. A. (2012).
+Cite the Matlab code as: Lindquist, M. A. (2012).
 Functional Causal Mediation Analysis With an Application to Brain Connectivity.
 Journal of the American Statistical Association, 107(500), 1297–1309. doi:10.1080/01621459.2012.695640.

 @article{,
 author = {Lindquist, Martin A},